Shuaib Ahmed, ASA Law Group

 Before opening his doors, Shuaib spent about a year trying out every practice management software option he could find, but he eventually found that Clio was a cut above the rest.
 He liked that it was easy to use, cloud-based, and offered LEDES billing.
 Initial setup was simple, and today, Shuaib says it only takes new lawyers at his firm a day or so to figure out.

 What has that meant for his business?
-With the help of Clio, Shuaib has grown his revenue from $80,000 to $1.2 million within his first year of operations.
+With the help of Clio, Shuaib has grown his revenue 1400% within his first year of operations.
 His clients are happier, and his staff live more balanced, flexible lifestyles.

 Increased mobility, decreased overhead